gdcc/pyDataverse/src/pyDataverse/docs/source/user/basic-usage.rst

 .. _user_basic-usage_get-data-tree:

-5. Retrieve all created data in a Dataverse tree
+Retrieve all created data as a Dataverse tree
 ---------------------------------------------------------

-PyDataverse offers a special functionality: to retrieve a data tree from a parent-node down, with all its children in it (Dataverses, Datasets and Datafiles).
+PyDataverse offers a convenient way to retrieve all children-data from a specific Dataverse or Dataset down to the Datafile level (Dataverses, Datasets and Datafiles).

 Simply pass the identifier of the parent (e. g.
-Dataverse alias or Dataset PID) and a list of children types to be collected (``datasets``, ``datafiles``) to :meth:`get_children() <pyDataverse.api.NativeApi.get_children>`.
+Dataverse alias or Dataset PID) and the list of the children data-types that should be collected (``dataverses``, ``datasets``, ``datafiles``) to :meth:`get_children() <pyDataverse.api.NativeApi.get_children>`.

 ::